Pompeo Won't Say Whether He Owes Yovanovitch An Apology. 'I've Done What's Right'

 The secretary declined, however, to detail specifics of the administration's policy for preventing Tehran from acquiring a nuclear weapon, saying only, "We'll stop them."

-Pompeo would not say whether direct U.S. engagement is taking place with Iran, but did say the administration has built a coalition that's working to put pressure on Iran to end its missile program, its processing of uranium and the reprocessing of plutonium.
+Pompeo would not say whether direct U.S. engagement is taking place with Iran but did say the administration has built a coalition that's working to put pressure on Iran to end its missile program, its processing of uranium and the reprocessing of plutonium.

 He said the U.S. has also "raised the cost" for Iran's use of force through proxy groups in the Middle East.